ktakashi/aeolus/README.md

 Requirements
 ------------

-This library requires the following SRFI:
+It is *better* to have the following SRFIs but not necessarily.

 - SRFI-60, SRFI-33 or R6RS
 - SRFI-64 for testing